 December 21 – O Dayspring – verse 6

 December 22 – O King of nation – verse 7

 December 23 – O Emmanuel – verse 8

 John Mason Neale (1818-1866) translated this hymn into English.
 He was both revered and persecuted for his desire to bring a unity of ideas between the Catholic Church and the Church of England.
 John’s original hymns include Good King Wenceslas and Good Christian Men Rejoice.

-Read and listen (listen here to one version) to these words.
+Read these words.
 Rejoice in these words and music!
 You may want to check out different hymnals as difference translations have been made and the words slightly modified may speak to you in new ways.

 May this hymn enrich your prayer and draw you closer to the One who is always with us – Emmanuel.

 O come, O come, Emmanuel and ransom captive Israel, That mourns in lonely exile here until the Son of God appear.

 Rejoice!
 Rejoice!
 Emmanuel shall come to thee, O Israel.

 O come, O Wisdom from on high embracing all things far and nigh; in strength and beauty come and stay, teach us your will and guide our way